-Oftentimes, how much we like people is based less on how they are and more on how much we like ourselves in their presence.
+Oftentimes, how much we like people is based less on how they are and more on how much we like ourselves when we’re with them.

 When i was really little, maybe 6 or 7, i used to leave a room, then pivot and shuttle back in, trying to catch some sort of static flicker of its non-existence while i was gone.
 I eventually realized the circular impasse that if the room only reassembled itself when i looked at it, there was no way i could ever see it without seeing it.
 Much much later, i found out that this was sort of like a hypothesis of conscious experience called the Refrigerator Light Illusion.
 Doing this room-peek-a-boo thing is my first memory of the profound narcissistic delusion that the world pivoted around me–that i was a painter throwing color and form onto dark shapeless spaces.
 I created the world.